 How to set up Analysis Codes

-Analysis Codes are set up in Accounting System Manager first.
+Analysis Codes are set up in the Accounting System Manager first.
 Go to Accounting System Manager > Settings > Maintain Analysis Codes.
 We do have a handy guide on setting up Analysis Codes, complete with step by step instructions and screenshots.
 Please follow this link to sign up for access to our guides.

 Reason to Upgrade?

 In the Sage 200c 2017 Professional release, nominal analysis has changed.
 Following customer feedback, Sage has added the ability to store analysis codes on each nominal record to allow for greater depth of analysis.
 Reporting vastly improves, given that nominal is the core area of the product.

 Some of the new features include additional criteria on reports and enquiries, also having the ability to import nominal accounts to make processing faster.

 So, what is Transaction Analysis Codes?

 The transaction analysis codes offer another level of analysis in addition to those already available such as the type of transaction, cost centre or department.
 Transaction analysis codes offer the following key benefits:

 - They are well suited for short term transaction analysis needs, for example, if you want to track transactions that have arisen from a particular marketing campaign.